Skip to main content

 (hash-map :name "Ada" :age 36)

 Maps are key-value collections.
-Keyword keys are idiomatic in Phel.
+Keyword keys are the idiomatic default in Phel.

 Learn more: Data Structures

-Exercise 4: Create a set containing the numbers 1, 2, 3, and 2.
-How many elements does it have?
+Build a set from 1, 2, 3, 2.
+How many elements does it hold?

-Sets are unordered collections of unique values.
-Adding a duplicate has no effect.
+Sets store unique values.
+Adding a duplicate is a no-op.

 Learn more: Data Structures